summerolmstead/Animal-Classification-Decision-Tree/README.md

 - Displays the decision tree with appropriate labels and colors to differentiate internal nodes and leaf nodes.

-Dependencies : pandas, numpy, matplotlib, sklearn, and networkx
+Dependencies : pandas, numpy, matplotlib, sklearn, and networkx.